sunkafei/coffeedb/README.md

     }
 }
 ```
-Note that the corresponding value of `data` is the inserted object, which can contain any number of key-value pairs, and the type of value can be integer, real number or string.
+Note that the corresponding value of `data` is the inserted object, which can contain any number of key-value pairs, and the type of value can be boolean, integer, real number or string.

 Next, we insert another piece of data into the database:
 ```javascript